google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 }
 ```

 With luck, libFuzzer and LPM will be able to create many interesting `CREATE TABLE` statements, with varying numbers of columns, table constraints, and other attributes.
 This basic definition of `SQLQueries` can be expanded to work with other SQL statements like `INSERT` or `SELECT`, and with care we can cause these other statements to insert or select from the tables created by the random `CREATE TABLE` statements.
-Without defining this protobuf structure, it's very difficult for a fuzzer to be able to generate valid `CREATE TABLE` statements that actually create tables without causing parsing errors &mdash; especially tables with valid table constraints.
+Without defining this protobuf structure, it's very difficult for a fuzzer to be able to generate valid `CREATE TABLE` statements that actually create tables without causing parsing errors&mdash; especially tables with valid table constraints.

 ## Fuzzing Stateful APIs